 If you’re coming to Greece from Europe you can fly directly to Santorini on a budget airline.
 If you’re coming from outside Europe you’ll most likely fly to Athens first and then either ferry to Santorini or fly to Santorini on Olympic Air.

-- Kayak.com (international flights to Europe and Greece)
+- Search for Flights to Santorini (international flights to Europe and Greece)

 3. Picking A Town